Royal Palm Yacht & Country Club - How it all began

 It was on March 21, 1959 when ground was first broken at the site of what would become Royal Palm Yacht and Country Club, which was organized as a Club owned by Arvida, with ownership of a lot or home in Royal Palm a condition for membership The initiation fee was $100.00.
 Lot purchase arrangements provided that ownership and operation of the Club could subsequently pass to the members whenever 500 members were obtained.
 Secondly, a large and painful tax problem is said to have sparked the decision to form the new real estate development.

 Here and there were the beginning of new homes, widely separated and looking like a western prairie settlement.
-Hard now to make the mental transposition from this solitary sight to the greent, the trees and flowers, and beautiful landscaped homes on winding roads that feature Royal Palm Yacht & Country Club today.
+Hard now to make the mental transposition from this solitary sight to the green, the trees and flowers, and beautifully landscaped homes on winding roads that feature Royal Palm Yacht & Country Club today.

 Royal Palm Yacht & Country Club derived its name from the statuesque Royal Palms bordering Camino Real; the Club’s Blue and Gold colors are from the color theme of early Arvida sales brochures and advertising.These contained such phrases as “Florida’s most desirable home-sites”… “Where contentment knows no bounds”… “The most desirable residential address in Florida”… “Quiet and unpretentious elegance”.
 Golf, yachting, tennis and the nearby attractions of polo and deep sea fishing were cited.